rgitrepo/cloud-architect/docs/networking-fundamentals/bgp-attributes-and-path-selection-process.md

    - If weights are equal, prefer the path with the highest local preference.

 4. **Locally Originated Route**:
-   - If local preferences are equal, prefer the route that originated locally on the router (via `network` or `aggregate` command).
+   - If local preferences are equal, prefer the route that originated locally on the router (via `network` or `aggregate` commands).

 5. **Shortest AS Path**:
    - If no locally originated route exists, prefer the path with the shortest AS path.

 6. **Lowest Origin Code**:
-   - If AS paths are equal, prefer the path with the lowest origin code (IGP > EGP > Incomplete).
+   - If AS paths are equal, prefer the path with the lowest origin type (IGP > EGP > Incomplete).

 7. **Lowest MED**:
    - If origin codes are equal, prefer the path with the lowest MED (indicates the preferred exit from the AS).

 8. **eBGP Over iBGP**:
-   - If MEDs are equal, prefer paths learned from eBGP over iBGP.
+   - If MEDs are equal, prefer routes learned via eBGP over iBGP.

 9. **Shortest Path to Next Hop (IGP Metric)**:
-   - If routes are still equal, prefer the path with the shortest distance to the next hop (based on the IGP metric).
+   - If routes are still equal, prefer the path with the shortest IGP distance to the next hop.

 10. **Oldest Path**:
     - If the IGP metrics are the same, prefer the path that has been in the BGP table the longest (more stable).